DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 As someone creating films or studying film theory, you know how important the plot of a story is to the overall narrative of a film, television show, or screenplay.
 But what is the definition of the plot in a movie?

-In short, the plot is what happens in a film, i.e. the narrative sequence of events that determine the outcome of the characters.
-Thus, movie plots are the events that happen, in sequence, in order to show a cause and effect.
+In short, the plot is what happens in a film, i.e., the narrative sequence of events that determine the outcome of the characters.
+Thus, movie plots are events that happen in sequence to show a cause and effect.

-The plot is the driving force of the story, and the best plots are driven by characters making tough decisions to achieve a goal, overcoming obstacles all the while to get there.
+The plot is the story’s driving force, and the best plots are driven by characters making tough decisions to achieve a goal and overcoming obstacles all the while to get there.

-We’ll review briefly the meaning of the plot in a movie, why plot is important, how story structure creates and shapes the plot, and how to best think about plot when creating your own stories.
+We’ll briefly review the meaning of the plot in a movie, why plot is important, how story structure creates and shapes the plot, and how to best think about the plot when creating your own stories.

 Let’s dive in!